-This is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood, 8th Edition (2008), by Dr. Walt Brown.
-It is designed to be read online.
+Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

-Copyright © 1995–2008, Center for Scientific Creation.
+by Dr. Walt Brown.
+Copyright © Center for Scientific Creation.
 All rights reserved.

-Click here to order the hardbound print edition of this online book.
+Click here to order the hardbound 8th edition (2008) and other materials.

 When Darwin published The Origin of Species in 1859, the “evolutionary tree” had only a few gaps.
 Believers in his new theory thought that these gaps would be filled as scientific knowledge increased.
 Just the opposite has happened.
 As science has progressed, these “missing links” have multiplied enormously, and the obstacles to “bridging” these gaps have become even more obvious.
 For example, in Darwin’s day, all life fell into two categories (or kingdoms): animals and plants.
 Today, it is generally accepted that life falls into five radically different kingdoms, of which animals and plants comprise only two.
 (None of the five include viruses, which are complex and unique in their own way.)
 In the 1800s, the animal kingdom was divided into four animal phyla; today there are about forty.